 14255 Old Denton Road, Roanoke, 817/439-3202

 The family-owned Lavon Farms in Plano is home to a small group of top-of-the-line cows that provide Grade “A” raw milk on a daily basis.
-Make an appointment before stopping in at 5:30pm on Monday, Wednesday or Thursday for a walking tour of the farm.
-The 30-minute tour consists of photo ops with the heifers and a demonstration in the milking parlor.
+Make an appointment before stopping in at 5:30pm on Monday, Tuesday, Wednesday for a walking tour of the farm.
+The 30-minute tour consists of photo ops with the heifers and a demonstration in the milking parlor, with the milking process explained.
 The tour costs $3 per person.
 Don’t leave before stopping by the farm store to stock up on dairy goods.
-Lavon Farms’ raw milk is sold by the gallon ($8) along with various cheeses, yogurt, eggs and other treats from local vendors.
+Lavon Farms’ raw milk is sold by the gallon ($10) along with various cheeses, unsalted butter, yogurt, eggs and other treats from local vendors.

 3721 N. Jupiter Road, Plano, 972/423-8080